 Brisbane City Council has regulations to control smoke, ash and fumes as a result of lighting fires in residential and commercial areas.

-If you are burning fuel for heating or cooking, never burn anything except seasoned dry firewood or commercial hot coals and gas.
+If you are burning fuel for heating or cooking, never burn anything except seasoned dry firewood, charcoal, ethanol, or gas.

 You can dispose of garden waste:

 - as compost and mulch in your garden